Can I deactivate Really Simple SSL after activating SSL?

 What stays after deactivating the plugin:

-• If enabled, the .htaccess redirect
+• If enabled, the .htaccess redirect will persist

-• Your site_url will stay on https
+• Your site_url will remain on https

 Lightweight plugin, Heavyweight Security features.
 Get Pro and leverage your SSL certificate for WordPress security standards.